btbroot/ocds-ru/README.md

 * Federal Act 223;
 * Federal Act 94 (obsoleted by the Federal Act 44).

-We will focus on the first one, and follow up the rest as it become feasible.

 ### Federal Act 44
 The Act regulates activities aimed for satisfying state and municipal needs and encompasses the whole cycle of: